 If you own a share in a property, you are not free to sell it as you would a normal property.
 The Housing Association involved has the right to nominate the buyer.

-There are usually two pays to sell a shared ownership property:
+There are usually two ways to sell a shared ownership property:

 - By selling the share that you own